MayankSingh173/Simple-Interest-Calculator-App-Flutter-/README.md

-# Simple Interest Calculator Flutter Application
+# Simple Interest Calculator Flutter Applications

 This is a Flutter application which is used to find Simple Interest